Prince William, Duke of Gloucester: Death

 As he neared his eleventh birthday, Gloucester was assigned the rooms in Kensington Palace that had been used by his aunt, Queen Mary, who died in 1694.
 At his birthday party at Windsor, on 24 July 1700, he complained of a sudden fatigue, but was initially thought to have overheated himself while dancing.
 By nightfall, he had a sore throat and chills, followed by a severe headache and a high fever the next day.
 A physician, Hannes, did not arrive until 27 July.
 Gloucester was immediately bled, but his condition continued to deteriorate.
 Over the next day, he developed a rash and diarrhoea.
 A second physician, Gibbons, arrived early on 28 July, followed by Radcliffe that evening.

 The physicians could not agree on a diagnosis.
 Radcliffe thought he had scarlet fever, while others thought it was smallpox.
 They administered "cordial powders and cordial juleps".
 Gloucester was bled, to which Radcliffe strongly objected.
 He told his colleagues, "you have destroyed him and you may finish him".
 He prescribed blistering, which was no more effective.
 In great pain, Gloucester spent the evening of 28 July "in great sighings and dejections of spirits ... towards morning, he complained very much of his blisters."
 Anne, who had spent an entire day and night by her son's bedside, now became so distressed that she fainted.
 However, by midday on 29 July, Gloucester was breathing more easily and his headache had diminished, leading to hopes that he would recover.
 The improvement was fleeting, and that evening, he was "taken with a convulsing sort of breathing, a defect in swallowing and a total deprivation of all sense".
-Prince William died close to 1 a.m. on 30 July 1700, with his parents beside him.
+Prince William died close to 1 am on 30 July 1700, with his parents beside him.
 In the end, the physicians decided the cause of death was "a malignant fever".
 An autopsy revealed severe swelling of the lymph nodes in the neck and an abnormal amount of fluid in the ventricles of his brain: "four and a half ounces of a limpid humour were taken out."
 Gloucester may have died from smallpox or, according to modern medical diagnosis, an acute bacterial pharyngitis, with associated pneumonia.
 Had he lived, though, it is almost certain the prince would have succumbed to complications of his hydrocephalus.